bkthomps/WordCount/README.md

 # WordCount
-This program analyses the contents of a specified file.
+This program tells the user how many words are present in a user-specified file.
+It also tells the user how many times a specified word occurs in the file.